The things to do in Pisa beyond the leaning tower

 Piazza delle Vettovaglie – Photo Credits: A green steam

 Piazza delle Vettovaglie has a decadent charm on me.
 Its name reveals the aim of the square.
-In fact, since the Medici ages it was place of the city markets.
+In fact, since the Medici ages, it was the place of the city markets.
 Meat and wheat markets in the past, today you can buy fruits and vegetables in the morning.
 Under the arcades, at night, bars and vinerie are nice places where having an Aperitivo or a glass of wine.

 People walking along the arcades of Borgo Stretto – Photo Credits: Francisco Anzola